 • Human Physiology

-This content will include a general introduction of the functional integration of all human body systems including: integumentary, skeletal, muscular, nervous, endocrine, sensory, circulatory, respiratory, digestive, urinary and reproductive systems.
+A general introduction of the functional integration of all human body systems will include: integumentary, skeletal, muscular, nervous, endocrine, sensory, circulatory, respiratory, digestive, urinary and reproductive systems.
 To facilitate understanding of the content material, a laboratory section is recommended.